-We are delighted that our plenaries and speakers at the invited colloquium are able to attend in 2021, so the line-up and theme, and conference location, will remain the same – it will just take place a year later.
+The plenaries and speakers for the invited colloquium, line-up and theme, and conference location will remain the same as was intended for the face-to-face conference – it will just take place online.
 I would like to send my thanks to these individuals for being so flexible, supportive and understanding of this decision.

 I hope you are all keeping well and safe.
 Please do continue to use BAALmail to connect with others in this difficult time.